GeekyAnts/nativebase-docs/docs/3.0.x/icon-button.md

 import { ComponentTheme } from '../../src/components';

-`IconButton` composes the `Button` component.
+`IconButton` consists of the `Button` component.
 It is generally used to make an Icon pressable.

 ## Examples